 This assessment task consists of three "Progressive Tests".
-First, second and third carries 7%, 7%, and 6% marks respectively.
-Each Test consists of a number of Numerical questions.
+First, second and third carries 7%, 7%, and 6% marks, respectively.
+Each test consists of a number of numerical questions.
 Important Notes:

-Each Test is set for 60 minutes.
-You have 60 minutes from when you start your attempt to submit your answers.
-If you start but leave a test and come back to it later, your 60 min time may have lapsed and you will be scored zero for that attempt.

-You can attempt the Test up to THREE times within the given time frame as specified in the Schedule.
-The test will be automatically closed after the end of the given time frame.

-Final mark will be the highest of all the attempts.

-Even though the tests are open for a few days, it is expected that your first attempt would be on the first day.
-The Tests cannot generally be deferred.
+- Each Test is set for 60 minutes.
+You have 60 minutes from when you start your attempt to submit your answers. - If you start but leave a test and come back to it later, your 60 min time may have lapsed and you will be scored zero for that attempt. - You can attempt each test up to three (3) times within the given time frame as specified in the schedule. - The test will be automatically closed after the end of the given time frame. - The final mark will be the highest of all the attempts. - Even though the tests are open for a few days, it is expected that your first attempt would be on the first day. - The Tests cannot generally be deferred.
 However, under exceptional circumstances, if you have valid reasons to defer the test(s), please contact the Unit Coordinator with documents of proof before the due date.